Chris-Filiatrault/iShop/README.md

 #  iShop

-iShop is a shopping list app built using SwiftUI, available for iPhone and iPad from iOS 14.0+ and MacOS 11.0+
+iShop is a shopping list App built using SwiftUI, available for iPhone and iPad from iOS 14.0+ and MacOS 11.0+

 The app features:
 - iCloud sync